phockheads/phockheads/docs/_series/phockguards.md

 author: m3thod23
 image: https://i.imgur.com/jsqk6fk.gif
 date: 2022-02-17
-description:  Own the Grail card and take all the Phockguards of the galaxy with you (those already there and those to come, minimun 15 subs, tell me wich characters u want to join the crew).
+description:  Own the Grail card and take all the Phockguards of the galaxy with you.
 Ain't no thing like this, except this !
 subs:
   -
     name: STAR